jharwell/sierra/docs/src/plugins/expdef/index.rst

 Experiment Definition (--expdef)
 ================================

-SIERRA is capable of reading ``--expdef-template`` from a number of formats via ``--expdef`` plugins.
-Before diving into the details of the plugins, it is important to clarify terminology around the different components in files passed to ``--expdef-template``:
+SIERRA is capable of reading :ref:`--expdef-template<src/reference/cli:sierra-cli---expdef-template>` from a number of formats via ``--expdef`` plugins.
+Before diving into the details of the plugins, it is important to clarify terminology around the different components in files passed to :ref:`--expdef-template<src/reference/cli:sierra-cli---expdef-template>`:

-- Attribute - The value part of a <key, value> pair within an ``--expdef-template`` which maps to a native primitive such as a bool, int, or string.
+- Attribute - The value part of a <key, value> pair within an :ref:`--expdef-template<src/reference/cli:sierra-cli---expdef-template>` which maps to a native primitive such as a bool, int, or string.
 Attributes *cannot* contain other attributes.

-- Element - The value part of a <key, value> pair within an ``--expdef-template`` which maps to a sub-tree of configuration.
+- Element - The value part of a <key, value> pair within an :ref:`--expdef-template<src/reference/cli:sierra-cli---expdef-template>` which maps to a sub-tree of configuration.
 Thus, elements can contain other elements, as well as *attributes* (depending on markup format).

-- Tag - The key part of a <key, value> pair within an ``--expdef-template`` which maps either to an *element* or an *attribute*.
+- Tag - The key part of a <key, value> pair within an :ref:`--expdef-template<src/reference/cli:sierra-cli---expdef-template>` which maps either to an *element* or an *attribute*.

 The differences between these components is best illustrated with some simple
 examples: